-The Air Jordan 5 Retro also comes with plastic lace locks that, in theory, keeps the laces from loosening.
+The Air Jordan 5 Retro also comes with plastic lace locks that, in theory, keep the laces from loosening.
 However, it is a given fact that the laces are already sufficient to keep the shoe tight and that the lace locks are only added decorations.
 Furthermore, due to the alternate lace loops and padded ankle collar, the users are able to experience the shoe’s sturdy support from midfoot to rearfoot.

 Ever since its release in 1990 and being retroed in 2000, there have been more than 20 different colorways available for the market to choose from.
 As for the branding, depending on what year the shoe was released, either a Nike Air callout or a Jumpman logo is found on the rear.
 Two other Jumpman logos can also be seen on the tongue and outsole of the shoe.
 In some colorways, the number 23 is embroidered on the lateral side of the heel.

 As mentioned, the Air Jordan 5 Retro takes its inspiration from the World War 2 Mustang Fighter Jet.
 The details found on the fighter plane’s nose are also found on the sides of the shoe’s midsole–shark teeth feature accented by black-speckled paint.
 The shoe, itself, appeals very much to the sneaker community and is now worn more for casual use than for basketball.

 love the details on the shoe such as the lace locks, reflective tongue, and shark teeth accent on the midsole while several wearers of this pair really like the reflective material on the padded tongue since it makes the shoe look luxurious.

 Profile of the Air Jordan 5 Retro